-Introductory session (1-1.5 hours)
+Introductory session (usually 1-1.5 hours)

-At your first meeting, you’ll also discuss how you’d like to learn and any concerns (or constraints) you have.
-Fran then conducts a mini-literacy & numeracy class to give you a feel for her approach.
-By the end of the hour, you should have an idea about what you want to do.
+Before sessions start, you meet with Fran to explore your situation.
+She will ask you about your objectives; what you can do; and why and what you want to learn.
+You will also discuss how you’d like to learn and any concerns you have.
+Fran then conducts a mini-class to give you a feel for her approach.
+This helps her develop your customised program.
+By the end of the time, you should have a sense of what you can achieve.

 Learning sessions (1-2 hours)

 Fran prefers face-to-face sessions because of what can come up.
-Working together in the same space helps us explore and practise topics.
-Non-verbal cues are so important in helping teachers address learning needs.
-The format of your literacy & numeracy classes is guided by you.
+Working in the same space helps you explore and practise things.
+Non-verbal cues are important.
+They help Fran address your learning needs.
+You can study via Zoom if you would rather.
+The lesson format is guided by you.

 - touch base before the session starts

-- review the past week’s learning (including homework)
+- review the past week’s learning, including homework

-- temperature check & homework assignment
+- temperature check & homework

-All literacy & numeracy sessions are by appointment only.
+All sessions are by appointment.

 Distance / Online Sessions